mParticle/docs/src/pages/developers/platform/index.md

 A Calculated Attribute is a read-only value about a single user, providing granular insight into user behavior.
 These attributes are defined in mParticle and are computed automatically over time by using the raw data stream of events and user information.

-Please note that this endpoint does not require the `?accountId` query string parameter.

 <aside>The Calculated Attributes feature is currently available only upon request for early-access customers.
 If you're interested in using it prior to general availability, please let us know by asking your success manager.</aside>

+#### Version 2 API
+This API uses a different path than other Platform APIs.
+It can be accessed at `https://api.mparticle.com/platform/v2`.
+This API does not require the `?accountId` query string parameter.

 #### Get all Calculated Attributes